 A cybersecurity team will assess all the requirements at the first step and define the most effective strategy, ensuring the return on security investment is stable and high for implemented data security solutions.

-To integrate security and protection into your organisation and achieve good ROSI, consider the followings:
+To integrate security and protection into your organization and achieve good ROSI, consider the followings:

 ● Consult with a certified cybersecurity team